eligunder/education-inequality/README.md

 ## The analysis for the primary research question can be found in the files titled 'Education_Analysis.ipynb', and for the secondary research question at 'additional_step.ipynb'.

-## A powerpoint containing a summary of the project is located in the file titled '
+## A powerpoint containing a summary of the project is located in the file titled 'Effect of Socioeconomic Factors on Academic Performance.pptx'

 # Conclusions